-Chemistry majors consistently perform well on a comprehensive national assessment and gain admission into top graduate and medical programs.
-However, the chemistry department is phasing in a more flexible revised curriculum due to several factors:
+Chemistry majors consistently perform well on a comprehensive national assessment and regularly gain admission into top graduate and medical programs.
+The Chemistry department, however, is phasing in a more flexible revised curriculum motivated by several factors:

 These curriculum revisions offer, as new ACS policies recommend, a set of five foundation courses (200-level courses with labs) that cover the five divisions of chemistry—analytical, biological, inorganic, organic, and physical—followed by a selection of five in-depth courses (300- and 400-level courses).
-CHE 115 or its AP equivalent still is a pre-requisite for all foundation courses.
-In-depth courses can fall within a single division (e.g. Organic II) or span multiple divisions (e.g. Environmental Chemistry).
+C

-The chemistry courses that you took in high school will play a role in determining your schedule of chemistry courses here at Davidson.
+The chemistry courses that you took in high school will play a role in determining your schedule of chemistry courses.
 Additionally, physics and mathematics pre-requisites are preferably taken in the first and second years.
 As a prospective chemistry major, you should discuss your interest and course planning with a faculty member as soon as you begin considering the major.

 Students primarily interested in biological chemistry are advised to take the following courses, which fully satisfy the requirements for a chemistry major: